ecurbsniktaw/svelte-multiview-template/README.md

 ## To Do

 - Generalize the setValue option in the handleClicked function so that any variable can be set.
+- Check for invalid value of event.detail.what in handleClick.
 - Add code that changes a watched value by entering it into a form field.
 - Find a way to avoid writing the mouseClicked code in every component.